tsnellgrove/dark_castle3/doc/done.md

 		- DONE: instantiate burt in mk_def_pkl() (on attack dicts)
 		- DONE: burt_creature to be instantiated in entrance.room.floor_lst
 		- DONE: create gs dict entry that defines hero == burt and create a get_hero() method to get this info
-		- DONE: update creature.vis_lst() to include bkpk_lst for self == gs.hero
+		- DONE: update creature.vis_lst() to include bkpk_lst for self == gs.core.hero
-		- DONE: update disp_contain() method for creature to include backpack for self == gs.hero
+		- DONE: update disp_contain() method for creature to include backpack for self == gs.core.hero
-	- DECISION: on initial refactor, all 'action' methods except attack() will be implicitly excuted by gs.hero
+	- DECISION: on initial refactor, all 'action' methods except attack() will be implicitly excuted by gs.core.hero
 		- IDEA: making action methods applicable to arbitrary creatures can be considered on a 2nd pass
 	- CANCEL: address duplicate obj issue
 		- IDEA: we can't test other methods because the interpreter is confused by creature_burt having duplicat items